SOAR CAMP FAQ

 Will my child be able to have contact with home?

 SOAR courses provide the opportunity for students to experience a certain level of independence and to encourage self-reliance.
-Therefore, students are not allowed to make phone calls home or send e-mails unless they are on extended programs such as Academic Discovery or unless they are in-between courses.
+Therefore, students are not allowed to make phone calls home or send e-mails unless they are staying for multiple courses.
 However, students are encouraged to write home as often as they would like.

-We have made available an article covering use of cell phones at camp:
+We have made available an article covering the use of cell phones at camp:

 What if my child has a birthday while at camp?

 We will celebrate your child’s birthday with a birthday cake.
-Additionally, parents may wish to send a special gift for their child.
+Additionally, parents who may wish to, are welcome to send a special gift for their child.